daikisoul/osu-caps-lock-disabler/README.md

    Alternatively, you can download the executable file directly from the [Releases](https://github.com/daikisoul/osu-caps-lock-disabler/releases) page.

-After downloading, simply double-click the script file or the executable to run it using AutoHotkey.
+After downloading, you can place the script or executable in the Startup folder of Windows.
+Here's the path to the Startup folder: `C:\Users<YourUsername>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`

-That's it!
-Now you can enjoy using osu-caps-lock-disabler.